jawah/charset_normalizer/README.md

 > Library that help you read human* written text from unknown charset encoding.<br /> Project motivated by `chardet`, I'm trying to resolve the issue by taking another approach.

 This project offer you a alternative to **Universal Charset Encoding Detector**, also known as **Chardet**.
-Also as of July, August 2019 it's still an alpha release.
+Also as of July, August 2019 it's still a beta release.

 | Feature       | [Chardet](https://github.com/chardet/chardet)       | Charset Normalizer | [cChardet](https://github.com/PyYoshi/cChardet) |
 | ------------- | :-------------: | :------------------: | :------------------: |